-We like to observe Jewish feasts as a family.
+We like to observe Jewish feasts and memorial days as a family.
 We’re not Jewish, but we have learned so much from following the feast calendar, and it’s added depth to our faith as a family.

 We’ve done Passover for years, but the Holiday celebrating the Festival of Lights was new for us last year.
 If you’d told me there was a Jewish Holiday that centered around deep fried foods, I would have started celebrating sooner!

 The first year I made filled donuts was a bit of a disaster.
 We needed a tried and true recipe because this year we are making hundreds for our Hanukkah party!
 This is what I came up with after hours of research and multiple test batches.

 This post contains affiliate links to some of our favorite specialty tools for making donuts for the Festival of Lights….thanks for helping us keep the lights on (did you see what I did there?)

 (bucket list item “taste test donuts as my day job”…check!)

 For the full process and tips, check out our videoPrint

 No fail recipe for traditional filled donuts for Hanukkah